hulleywood/streetwise/README.md

 * There are still a number of Google API calls being made due mainly to the encoding of the polyline, this should be able to be decreased with custom polyline creation or map display.
 * Give actual directions instead of just view of polyline with enpooints
 * Some resultant paths link roads that cannot be traversed, need to determine cause
+* Take time of day into account, filter crimes by travel time

+###Bugs
+* Allow intersection searching, not just places
+* Error messages do not clear on success